stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 In addition to these tools, there are some cluster components required to run on each node.

-Specifications for infra nodes are as follows :
+Minimum required specifications for infra nodes are as follows :

 | vCPU | Memory |
 |---|---|